OpenMiHome/mihome-binary-protocol/doc/PROTOCOL.md

 	The 128-bit token is used to identify the device and, more importantly, to encrypt all further communication.

+*Update 2017-02-23:* Xiaomi updated the device firmwares and only uninitialized devices reveal their token now.

 ## Encryption
 The variable-sized data payload is encrypted with the Advanced Encryption Standard (AES).
 A 128-bit key and Initialization Vector are both derived from